Silicon: benefits, dosage, contraindications

 Osteoporosis ✪✪✪✪✪

-Premenopausal men and women with higher dietary silicon intake seem to have higher bone mineral density, which could reduce the risk of osteoporosis.
-Another clinical study suggests that a higher silicon intake increases bone mineral density in postmenopausal women under hormone replacement therapy (HRT).
-This effect has not been observed in women not on HRT.
+Men and premenopausal women who have a higher dietary intake of silicon appear to have higher bone mineral density, which could reduce the risk of osteoporosis.
+Another clinical study suggests that a higher silicon intake increases bone mineral density in postmenopausal women on hormone replacement therapy (HRT).
+This effect was not observed in women who are not on HRT.
 Bone loss in postmenopausal women is mainly due to bone resorption.
-Silicon seems to affect only bone formation.
+Silicon appears to affect only bone formation.

 Posologie